Shay Mitchell

-Shannon Ashley Garcia "Shay" Mitchell (born April 10, 1987) is a Canadian actress and model.
+Shannon Ashley Garcia "Shay" Mitchell (born April 10, 1987) is a Canadian actress and entrepreneur.
 She rose to prominence for her role as Emily Fields in the mystery thriller drama series Pretty Little Liars (2010–2017), which earned her nominations for a People's Choice Award and six Teen Choice Awards.
-She has garnered wider recognition for starring as Peach Salinger in the psychological thriller series You (2018) and as Stella Cole in the Hulu comedy series Dollface (2019–2022).
-She currently voices Alexandra Trese in the Netflix animated series Trese (2021–present).
+She garnered wider recognition for starring as Peach Salinger in the psychological thriller series You (2018) and as Stella Cole in the Hulu comedy series Dollface (2019–2022).
+She has since voiced Alexandra Trese in the Netflix animated series Trese (2021) and executive produced the crime drama series The Cleaning Lady (2022–2025).

-After appearing in a series of short films, Mitchell made her feature film debut starring as Nicole in the musical drama film Dreamland (2016).
-She went on to appear as Tina in the comedy film Mother's Day (2016), and headline the horror film The Possession of Hannah Grace (2018) as Megan Reed.
-Aside from her acting, she is recognized for her media image and activism.
-In 2014, Esquire magazine dubbed Mitchell the "Sexiest Woman Alive", and in 2015 she appeared on the Maxim Hot 100 list.
+After appearing in a series of short films, Mitchell made her feature film debut in the musical drama film Dreamland (2016).
+She went on to appear in the comedy film Mother's Day (2016) and Christmas film Something from Tiffany's (2022), and headline the horror film The Possession of Hannah Grace (2018).

+Aside from acting, Mitchell is recognized for her fashion and business ventures.
+She is the founder of the travel fashion company BÉIS, the tequila brand Onda, and the production company Amore & Vita Inc. Labeled a fashion icon, Mitchell was dubbed the "Sexiest Woman Alive" by Esquire in 2014, and in 2015, appeared on the Maxim Hot 100 list.
+Her life, fashion choices and public appearances are subjects of widespread media coverage.

 Early life

 Mitchell was born in Mississauga, Ontario, the daughter of Precious Garcia and Mark Mitchell.
-Her father is of Scottish and Irish descent and her mother, who is Filipina, is from the province of Pampanga, and left the Philippines at age 19.
-She is a first cousin-once removed of Lea Salonga, a singer and musical theater actress.
+Her father is of Scottish and Irish descent.
+Her mother is from the province of Pampanga in the Philippines and left the country at age 19.

+Mitchell's mother is a first cousin of Lea Salonga, a singer and musical theater actress.
 She attended Rockridge Secondary School and then later transferred to West Vancouver Secondary School where she graduated.
 By her late teens, Mitchell had successfully modelled for a variety of companies in cities as varied as Bangkok, Hong Kong and Barcelona, eventually returning to Toronto to study acting.